TarunBapat/React-interview-prep-guide/readme.md

 ## React-codes-section

+# Create a form in which create 2 field username and password, use same input element for both username and password and add submit button inside form.
+The component should be controlled component

 Certainly!
 Below is an example of a simple React component that represents a controlled form with username and password fields sharing the same input element:

 ```jsx